Henry A. Byroade: Later life

 Byroade retired from the Foreign Service in 1977 and then spent two years in Saudi Arabia as a vice president of Northrop Corporation and its representative in Saudi Arabia.

 He had surgery for cancer in June 1993.
-He died from died of cardiopulmonary arrest at Suburban Hospital in Bethesda, Maryland on December 31, 1993, at the age of 80, and was buried in Arlington National Cemetery.
+He died from cardiopulmonary arrest at Suburban Hospital in Bethesda, Maryland on December 31, 1993, at the age of 80, and was buried in Arlington National Cemetery.
 His papers are in the Eisenhower Presidential Library.